SAS-DHRH/dhcc-toolkit/content/toolkit/advocating.md

 ### Doing it ourselves?

 There are very significant economies of scale associated with data centre operation.
-There is also now very little gained from locating data centres closer to users, as edge computing has solved latency issues for most use cases.
-So for most universities, outsourcing makes sense.
-However, there are other factors to bear in mind.
-Universities already frequently operate their own small on-prem data centres for resilience.
+There is generally now little gained from locating data centres closer to users, as edge computing has solved latency issues for most use cases.
+So for many  universities, outsourcing makes sense.
+However, there are many factors to bear in mind.
+If you're in an area where energy is already very green, switching from a small local data centre to a cloud solution could increase your carbon footprint.
+Universities also frequently operate their own small on-prem data centres for resilience.

 Data centres can be integrated into local heating infrastructure e.g. the supercomputer [LUMI](https://www.lumi-supercomputer.eu/deep-dive-into-the-building-of-the-lumi-data-center/)’s “waste heat will account for about 20 percent of the district heating in the city of Kajaani” ([Jakobsson 2021](https://www.zotero.org/google-docs/?SCfseh)).
 The University of Edinburgh is home to the [Advanced Computing Centre](https://www.epcc.ed.ac.uk/) at Easter Bush, near Edinburgh.
 It provides HPC and data services to academia and the private sector.
 It is currently part of a pilot study for a novel geobattery technology for recycling heat from cooling facilities [(Fraser-Harris et al. 2022)](https://doi.org/10.3389/esss.2022.10047).